murraycu/angular-bigoquiz-client/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--configuration "production"` flag for a production build.

 ## Running unit tests